rppicomidi/pico-w-connection-manager/README.md

 This class is designed to be included as a git submodule within a larger project.

-For an example of how to use it, see TODO.
+For an example of how to use it, and where to install the source code in your project directory structure, see the [demo program](https://github.com/rppicomidi/pico-w-connection-manager-demo).

 # Dependencies
-Aside from the dependencies on the Pico C/C++ SDK, this class uses the following external code:
+Aside from the dependencies on the Pico C/C++ SDK and the LwIP library the SDK includes, this class uses the following external code:

 - the `parson` JSON library to serialize and deserialize settings to JSON format
 - the `littlefs-lib` file system to store Wi-Fi settings in JSON format to a small reserved amount of Pico board program flash.
-- the `LwIP` library for a TCP/IP stack.
+- the `main_lwipopts.h` include file for the main project.
+This file is the `lwipopts.h` file used by the application that is using the `Pico-w-connection-manager` class.
+It must be installed 2 directory levels up from the `pico-w-connection-manager` directory, and it must be called `main_lwipopts.h`.
+See `lwipopts.h` in this project for more details.

 # Installation
 Get this source code as a submodule within the same subdirectory as the `parson` library